Culture of Memphis, Tennessee: Memphis in May

 Memphis in May promotes Memphis' musical and culinary heritage.
 The month-long celebration is the largest annual series of public events put on in Memphis.
 Each year it features a different country, highlighting aspects of the honored nation's history and culture.

 Each spring since its founding in 1977, Memphis in May has had a significant economic and educational impact to the city.
 The celebration includes a diverse mix of events, beginning during the first weekend of the month at Tom Lee Park on the Mississippi River, the site of the Beale Street Music Festival.

 During International Week, the city focuses on its honored country, part of a larger program in coordination with area schools to broaden cultural awareness among students, as well as a good deal of business linkage.
 Other signature events of Memphis in May include the World Championship Barbecue Cooking Contest (the largest pork barbecue cooking contest in the world) and the closing event of the month—a performance of the Memphis Symphony Orchestra on the river called the Sunset Symphony, also featuring a performance by musicians from the honored country.

 Memphis in May sprang from the Cotton Carnival festivities, which began holding big musical events at the Fairgrounds.
 In the early 1980s the idea of Memphis in May got started.
 Germany and Japan were the first two nations to be honored.
 Events were scattered around the city.
 A barbecue contest was held in tents in downtown parking lots.
 The contest proved very popular and has grown substantially, with a dedicated volunteer corps, corporate sponsorship, school involvement, and general citizen attendance.
 Contestants travel from afar to compete in the barbecue contest and to enjoy the Beale Street Music Fest—originally held in vacant lots on that storied street.

 Cooper-Young Festival

 An arts festival, the Cooper-Young Festival, is held annually in September in the Cooper-Young district of Midtown Memphis.
-Cooper-Young was named one of America’s “10 Great Neighborhoods” by the American Planning Association in 2012.
 The event draws artists from all over North America, and includes art sales, contests, and displays.

 Since the late 1980s the Cooper-Young Festival has grown into one of Memphis' most anticipated events, with over 50,000 guests in recent years enjoying a mix of art, music and crafts presented by over 300 artisans from around the country.
 The festival celebrates the arts, people, culture and Memphis heritage.
 In addition to art, the festival includes sales of clothing, jewelry, live music, and gay novelty items.